iloveitaly/tpm/README.md

 1. Add new plugin to `~/.tmux.conf` with `set -g @plugin '...'`
 2. Press `prefix` + <kbd>I</kbd> (capital i, as in **I**nstall) to fetch the plugin.
+3. Alternatively, you can install all plugins by executing `~/.tmux/plugins/tpm/bin/install_plugins`

 You're good to go!
 The plugin was cloned to `~/.tmux/plugins/` dir and sourced.